alokm/defi-wallet/user-facing.md

 	- All available wallets rely on the hope that the device is not damaged beyond usability say in the example of a catastrophic hardware loss.
 If the device is damaged beyond use then it is no longer possible to recover a user’s seed phrase so we better hope they wrote it down safely.
 	- A better solution would be one that could offer redundant secure off-site backups of a seed phrase that is done so that no one other than the user ever has access to the user’s seed phrase.

-- **Better Conclusion** - seed of a feature defi-wallet should offer a better solution.
+**Better Conclusion** - seed of a new feature request. subject to feedback.

+defi-wallet should offer a better solution.
 One that stores seed phrases securely in a physically redundant setup that relies on ones close friends and/or the community to help you recover a lost seed phrase without you ever losing exclusive access to the seed phrase.
  * Solution can allow a user to recover a seed phrase if they validate identity with a friend or friends (similar to [Argent](https://www.argent.xyz/) app)
  * Solution could leverage the community to recover a seed phrase if user validates identity securely through the community (using zk-Snarks)
 * The point is not to propose this as a solution to the problem.
 Instead it is to propose this problem as a worthy one of going deep on together.

-- **Viral and Network Effects** - driving viral adoption while dramatically increasing long-term retention
+**Viral and Network Effects** - driving viral adoption while dramatically increasing long-term retention

 * By leveraging a user's real-world closest crypto-friendly friends as their *Seed Recovery* backup system, defi-wallet makes social networks a part of your seed phrase backup strategy.
 * The solution also drives virality and network effects to drive adoption and increase retention by encouraging users to build a personal trusted network of one or more close friends to serve as your backup as social network.